 The Sanctuary of Truth is located in the Wongamat/Naklua area just a little north of Pattaya.
-You can reach it by baht bus, GrabTaxi or motorcycle taxi.
-If you take the baht bus you need one which travels down Naklua Road from the Dolphin Roundabout, get off at soi 12 on the left, from there you can take a motorcycle taxi, walk 1 kilometer to the entrance or take another baht bus on soi 12.
+You can reach it by baht bus, Grab or Bolt taxi or motorcycle taxi.
+If you take the baht bus, you need one that travels down Naklua Road from the Dolphin Roundabout.
+Get off at Soi 12 on the left, then you can take a motorcycle taxi, walk 1 kilometer to the entrance, or take another baht bus on Soi 12.

-This magnificent wooden structure is also referred to as Wang Boran and Prasat Mai and was the brainchild of local businessman Lek Vinyaphant, construction of the sanctuary of Truth began in 1981 and is not expected to be finished until the year 2025.
+This magnificent wooden structure is also referred to as Wang Boran and Prasat Mai and was the brainchild of local businessman Lek Vinyaphant, construction of the Sanctuary of Truth began in 1981 and is not expected to be finished until the year 2025.

 The Sanctuary of Truth is constructed purely from wood using traditional Thai woodworking techniques.
 Viewed from the inside and the outside this is a building of outstanding beauty.